 Analysis / Bias

-In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics and In The News.
+In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics, and In The News.
 News and research is original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
 This story is properly sourced.
-Most stories however are summaries and links to other publications in which a Lexington Institute member were published.
-The most commons sources they are published in, is the right leaning Forbes, InsideSources and RealClearDefense.
+Most stories however are summaries and links to other publications in which a Lexington Institute member was published.
+The most commons sources they are published in, is the right-leaning Forbes, InsideSources and RealClearDefense.
 The they are also published in the Boston Globe and Washington Post.

 Editorially, they align moderately with the right, emphasizing a strong national defense, education reform, and market-driven solutions to energy and logistic needs.
 Although they generally support conservative policy they do not always report favorably on President Trump such this Britain’s Trump Fails Again.

-When it comes to science the Lexington Institute supports the consensus that Climate Change is human influenced, however they support free market solutions rather than government.
-In general, they report news factually with a right leaning editorial and policy bias.
+When it comes to science the Lexington Institute supports the consensus that Climate Change is human-influenced, however, they support free-market solutions rather than the government.
+In general, they report news factually with a right-leaning editorial and policy bias.